Books deserve a voice.

 Install

-# Required: FFmpeg for audio assembly
+# FFmpeg for audio assembly

 # Windows: winget install ffmpeg

-# Mac: brew install ffmpeg Quick workflow
+# macOS: brew install ffmpeg | Linux: apt install ffmpeg Quick workflow

 audiobooker new mybook.epub